lwear/FirebaseTicTacToe/README.md

   2. Store the code on your local machine in a folder.
 This folder will now be referred to as your "project folder."
   3. Go to <https://firebase.google.com/> and setup your account.
   4. Create a new project, don't enable Google Analytics.
 Add a web app and select hosting.
 Register app.
   5. The Firebase site will provice you with some html scripts under the title **Firebase SDK Snippet**.
-Copy and paste the code into the bottom of the `<body>` tag in `index.html`.
+Select CDN and copy and paste the code into the bottom of the `<body>` tag in `index.html`.
   6. Install the Firebase Command Line Interface (CLI).
 On Windows, follow the [npm instructions for Windows](https://firebase.google.com/docs/cli#windows-npm)
      After downloading and installing Node.js, run Windows Powershell on your local machine, and install the Firebase CLI using `npm install -g firebase-tools`
   7. In PowerShell, navigate to your project folder using the change directory command:  `cd "H:\Documents\webdev12\myprojectfolder"`